KoBeWi/Godot-Auto-Export-Version/README.md

 Attach it to any Label and it will display the current version and auto-update after each project export.
 Now you can forget about it, because it's all automatic.

 ![](https://github.com/KoBeWi/Godot-Auto-Export-Version/blob/master/Media/ReadmeV3.png)

+If you want to print the current version without exporting the project, you can use the option in Project -> Tools menu called 'Print Current Version'.

 ___
 You can find all my addons on my [profile page](https://github.com/KoBeWi).